 SHE USES BOOTS SERUM 7 TO MAINTAIN HER CLEAR SKIN IN BETWEEN REGULAR FACIALS.

 Once a month I visit the Clear Skin Clinic in Double Bay to get a ‘steam & squeeze’.

 It’s their signature treatment that involves steaming the face to soften the pores and manually extracting the impurities from beneath the skin.
-I also like to have one or two Omnilux light sessions per month to help collagen production and keep my skin feeling fresh.
 [In my home town], Skinworx in Townsville is the best.
 They do extractions and have some great therapists.

 I always exfoliate in the shower to let the steam help penetrate deep into the pores.